mcknightlabs/rtmup/_posts/goal/2018-01-30-uwphotography.md

 The housing o-rings provide watertight seals around various housing components – e.g. the housing door.
 You have to make sure these are always properly greased and replace them when they crack.
 I used credit cards to remove them for inspection.
 Worked well.

+**The final result**

+The video at the top of the post and the photos below are from my first two weeks shooting underwater.
+To see imagery from future trips, follow me on [Instagram](https://www.instagram.com/rtmup/).

 <div class="medium-frame">
 	<figure>
 		<img src="{{ site.github.url }}/media/img/goals/2018-01-30-uwphotography/green-seaturtle.jpg">